niels-demeyer/subnet-tailscale-proxmox/README.md

 ## Requirements

 - Proxmox VE host
-- Root access on the Proxmox host
+- Root access on the Proxmox host (script must be run as root)
 - LXC container (will be created if specified ID doesn't exist)
 - Internet connectivity for Tailscale installation

+**Note:** Proxmox VE hosts typically don't have `sudo` installed by default.
+The script is designed to run as root, which is the standard way to manage Proxmox systems.

 ## Usage